 Elimination reactions are more complex than substitution reactions for several reasons.
-There is, for example, the problem of regiochemistry.
+One is the problem of regiochemistry.
 What products result by loss of HX from an unsymmetrical halide?
 In fact, elimination reactions almost always give mixtures of alkene products, and the best we can usually do is to predict which will be the major product.